Tom WiscombeAIA, Founder + Principal

-Earlier in his career, Wiscombe made a name for himself as Wolf Prix’s Chief Designer at Coop Himmelb(l)au, where he was responsible for multiple international projects and large project teams from competition through realization.
-Notably, he was Chief Designer for the UFA Cinema Center, Dresden, the Akron Art Museum, BMW Welt, Munich, and the Lyon Museum of Confluences, known as four of the most important works of contemporary architecture.
+Earlier in his career, Wiscombe made a name for himself as Wolf Prix’s Chief Designer at Coop Himmelb(l)au, where he was responsible for the design and execution of many complex international projects for over ten years.
+His built works include the UFA Cinema Center, Dresden (1994-8), the Akron Art Museum (2001-7), BMW Welt, Munich (2001-7), and the Lyon Museum of Confluences (2001-14), known as four of the most important works of contemporary architecture.